dantenetto/PHP_gitserver/readme.md

 ### Definitions ###
-A file for permission configuration must be created with `0600` mode.
-And must be placed at:
+A file for permission configuration must be created with `0600` mode, and must be placed at:
 `~/.git_control/git_user_permission`

-Its syntax is a valid json, like the example:
+Its syntax is a valid json, like the following example:

     {
         "user": {